Parental investment: Polygyny

 Decreased polygyny is associated with increased paternal investment.

 The demographic transition

 The demographic transition describes the modern decrease in both birth and death rates.
 From a Darwinian perspective, it does not make sense that families with more resources are having fewer children.
 One explanation for the demographic transition is the increased parental investment required to raise children who will be able to maintain the same level of resources as their parents.

+Criticisms and limitations

+Repetition of the foundational research carried out by Angus Bateman in the 1940s has been unable to reproduce the original results.
+After rerunning the experimentation, Gowaty, Kim and Anderson concluded there was "relatively weak evidence for his [Bateman's] conclusions that (i) sexual selection acted primarily on males through female choice and male competition and profligacy in mating, and (ii) some males mated more frequently than others, producing higher V_{RS} [variance in reproductive success] among males than among females".